What is in this leaflet

 The above list includes the more common side effects of your medicine.

-Some side effects (for example, changes in cholesterol, liver enzymes and blood cell levels) can only be found when your doctor does tests from time to time to check your progress.
+Some side effects (for example, changes in cholesterol, liver or other enzymes, and blood cell levels) can only be found when your doctor does tests from time to time to check your progress.

 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.

 This is not a complete list of all possible side effects.
 Others may occur in some people and there may be side effects not yet known.

 Ask your doctor or pharmacist if you don't understand anything on this list.